A coalgebraic treatment of conditional transition systems with upgrades: Preliminaries

 We assume a basic knowledge of category theory.
 The primary objects of interest in this work are coalgebras, which we use to model conditional transition systems.

 The $H$-coalgebras and their homomorphisms form a category.
 In the sequel, we drop the prefix `$H$-' whenever it is clear from the context.

-In the theory of coalgebras, bisimilarity \cite{park81:bisimulation} is captured in more than one way, namely: coalgebraic bisimulation, via an arrow into any coalgebra (so-called cocongruences), via the arrow into the final object of the coalgebra category (if that exists), called final coalgebra, and a related approach that minimises the coalgebra via factorisation (see Section~\ref{sec:computing-beheq}).
-At this stage, we fix the notion of behavioural equivalence in a category $\C$ structured over the category of sets $\Set$ using a concretisation functor $U:\C \to \Set$.
+In the theory of coalgebras, bisimulation \cite{park81:bisimulation} is captured in more than one way, namely: coalgebraic bisimulation or via an arrow into any coalgebra (so-called cocongruences).
+At this stage, we fix the notion of behavioural equivalence in a category $\C$ structured over the category of sets $\Set$ using a concretisation functor $U\colon\C \to \Set$.

-\begin{defi}[Behavioural Equivalence] Let $F$ be an endofunctor on a concrete category $\C$ with a faithful functor $U:\C \rightarrow \Set$ to the category of sets $\Set$.
+\begin{defi}[Behavioural Equivalence] Let $F$ be an endofunctor on a concrete category $\C$ with a faithful functor $U\colon\C \rightarrow \Set$ to the category of sets $\Set$.
 Then, two states $x\in UX$ and $x'\in UX$ of a coalgebra $(X,\alpha)$ are \emph{behaviourally equivalent} if there exists a coalgebra homomorphism $f\colon X\rightarrow Y$ such that $Uf(x)=Uf(x')$. \end{defi} \begin{exa} In the sequel, we work with the concrete category of partially ordered sets (a.k.a. posets), denoted $\pos$, as our base category $\C$.
 Formally, the objects of $\pos$ are pairs $(X,\leq_X)$ of a set $X$ and a partial order $\mathord\leq_X \subseteq X \times X$; while its arrows are all the order preserving functions between any two posets.
+If the order relation is just the equality, then we call the poset \emph{discrete}. \end{exa}